bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 You need to identify new goods on a page.
 To implement this add a verification of a `new` modifier to the template: [code sample](https://gist.github.com/innabelaya/8914048).

 Use this code snapshot for [CSS rules](https://gist.github.com/innabelaya/8915049).
-Notice that you do not need to create CSS file for this block because it had already been generated using `bem create` command, and CSS is one of the block's default technologies.
+Notice that you do not need to create CSS file for this block because it had already been generated.

 ![List of goods](http://img-fotki.yandex.ru/get/9800/248553438.0/0_d4a66_9f679754_L.png)